Louisiana Purchase State Park near Brinkley

 vast territory of Louisiana from Napoleon's France, doubling the size of

 the United States.
-In 1815, President James Madison ordered an official
+The first chapter of the history of the Louisiana Purchase was written in 1815, when President James Madison ordered an official

 survey of the area to establish a system for distributing to veterans

 of the War of 1812 land they had been promised.

 On October 27, 1815, a survey party led by Prospect K. Robbins headed

 north from the confluence of the Arkansas and Mississippi rivers on an expedition to